Star bank traders struggle to shine with own funds

 "The question is: 'how much can you really rely on the fact they will be able to reproduce what they were producing inside the bank where they had a lot of insights about flows and about what the smart money was doing?'," said Michele Gesualdi, a London-based partner at fund of funds firm Kairos Partners.

-"I am a bit skeptical from what we have seen so far."
+"I am a bit sceptical from what we have seen so far."

 Flamand has seen his $1.8 billion Edoma Partners, which makes bets on corporate news events, fall 3.1 percent to end-March since inception in November 2010, an investor letter seen by Reuters shows.